abdulcelil/parallel-components/README.md

 The code defines a class template Node that represents a processing component.
 A Node object is created by providing a function object that defines the processing logic for the component.
 The function object takes one or more arguments of a specific type and returns a value of a specific type.

-The Node class template has several member functions that allow it to communicate with other Node objects in the processing pipeline.
-The run function starts a new thread and waits for inputs from upstream components.
-The consumer_number_inc function is called by downstream components to register the Node object as a producer of output.
-The producer_get_order function is called by upstream components to specify the output queue to which a produced value should be sent.
-The producer_get_packet function is called by downstream components

 # Tests